FAIRmat-NFDI/nomad-simulations/docs/software-development-guide.md

 Both `git rebase` and `git merge` are valid tools.
 The choice should be **pragmatic**.

 **Default guidance**
-- Rebasing onto `main` is the default recommendation, especially for newer contributors.
+- Rebasing onto `develop` is the default recommendation, especially for newer contributors.
 - Merging `main` into a feature branch is also acceptable and sometimes preferable.

 **Rebasing is often easier when**